In mid-2017, the government of Myanmar launched a brutal crackdown on the Rohingya minority in Rakhine

 The violence is described as a “textbook example of ethnic cleansing” by the UN, which has documented allegations of widespread killings, sexual violence and other abuse.

-What is happening in Myanmar has spared none of the Rohingya; not the elderly, not the women, and not the children.
+What happened in Myanmar spared none of the Rohingya; the elderly, women, and children have all been affected.

-They all had to leave their homes and the lives they know, many leaving behind loved ones killed in the violence.
+They had to leave their homes and the lives they knew; many left behind loved ones who went missing or were killed in the violence.